 The first topic’s speaker was Robbie Robertson from Deloitte.
 He talked more about how his team has championed not only for the inclusion of members of the LGBT into the workplace but also how this move helped them become more valuable assets in the company.
 By empowering such members of the society, he said, brought tangible results for the business.

-He also mentioned the recruitment process where applications are anonymized to minimize so-called unconscious bias, which tends to favor or disapprove an application based on the name of the applicant instead of the qualification he or she has presented.
+He also mentioned the recruitment process where applications are anonymized to minimize so-called unconscious bias, which tends to favor or disapprove a claim based on the name of the applicant instead of the qualification he or she has presented.

 The second speaker, Tasneem Chopra, a cross-cultural consultant and champions the anti-racism campaigns in Australia, dug deeper into the issue where I can relate more: inclusion of people of color into the Australian mainstream.
 Ms. Chopra, who was born in Africa, but moved to Australia at a young age, noted that a random check on the cover of glossy magazines at a recent visit in a local newsstand revealed women who belong to one cultural background.

 As a newcomer in Australia, I have brought with me impressions friends told me about what to expect.
-Some of these friends have visited the country, while others merely chimed in with their thoughts sourced from unreliable references.
-I was told that racism in Australia is rife, a statement echoed by WWP AU/NZ’s John Steedman who backed it with results of recent surveys.
-The issue has been severe that some job applicants have used Western names instead of their Oriental identity so they get higher response rates when applying for jobs.
+Some of these friends have visited the country, while others merely chimed in with their thoughts sourced from weak references.
+I was told that racism in Australia is rife, a statement echoed by WWP AU/NZ’s John Steedman, who backed it with results of recent surveys.
+The issue has been severe that some job applicants have used Western names instead of their Oriental identity, so they get higher response rates when applying for jobs.

 I haven’t experienced such discrimination yet, though I won’t be surprised to come across one in the future.
-On one end, discrimination should be eradicated by proper education, but also on the other end, the receiver of a hostile attitude may need to learn to let go of what others might perceive as an issue of discrimination.
+On one end, discrimination should be eradicated by proper education.
+Still, also on the other end, the receiver of a hostile attitude may need to learn to let go of what others might perceive as an issue of discrimination.

 For example, if someone asks me where I come from, I am glad they asked because it shows their interest in learning more about me.
 But another person may not interpret it that way; he/she might look at it as a way to poke holes into a person’s background as a basis to stereotype him or her.